aryavhir/AI-studio/replit.md

 **State Management**: Local React state using hooks.
 No external state management library needed due to the focused scope of the application.

-**Styling**: Modern purple/violet themed design built with Tailwind CSS featuring deep gradient backgrounds from purple-900 through violet-900 to indigo-900.
-Professional glassmorphism cards with purple-800/violet-900 backgrounds, sophisticated backdrop blur effects, and violet/purple accent colors throughout.
-Enhanced shadows with colored glows and smooth hover transitions create a premium AI application aesthetic.
+**Styling**: CleverMate template-inspired design built with Tailwind CSS featuring a deep purple-to-blue gradient background (from purple-800 via violet-800 to blue-900).
+Clean dark gray cards (gray-900/70) with subtle borders and backdrop blur effects.
+Clean white typography throughout with pink/magenta gradient buttons and accents (from pink-500 to purple-600) for interactive elements.
+Professional aesthetic with modern glassmorphism effects and smooth hover transitions.

 **Code Quality**: ESLint with TypeScript rules for code consistency and error prevention.
 Prettier for code formatting.